-Most of the children in the school are first generation learners who attend the school for the sole reason that they get proper food on school working days.
+Most of the children in the school are first-generation learners who attend the school for the sole reason that they get proper food on school working days.
 The academic successes of these children are strongly linked with their health and the quality of diet.
 Lovedale has helped many such students through a child sponsorship program.

 Helping students stay healthy is a fundamental part of the mission of Lovedale Foundation.
 Banyan Schools have direct contact with more than 250 families through this children aged 5–17 years.
 For about 6 hours a day, and for up to 13 critical years of their social, psychological, physical, and intellectual development these children are connected to the services of Banyan Community School and other welfare schemes of Lovedale Foundation.
 Lovedale envisages that this can create a meaningful impact in the growth and development of these children who is otherwise underprivileged or neglected.